 A website base for documenting and representing my current work in the areas of creativity and problem solving:

 - Courses I teach

 - Workshops and presentations

 - Insights and concepts from various disciplines (Sources)

-This course was developed under a grant from the Institute for Advanced Studies at Los Alamos National Laboratories (IAS).
+Development of this course was made possible in part by a grant from the Institute for Advanced Studies at Los Alamos National Laboratories (IAS).

 |Field or Discipline||Relevant aspects, influences|